AliAnnan9/Web-Project/README.md

-This is a webpage developed by MongoDB with the Django to connect them both and it is all about a car dealership for JDM which is about japan's late 90's cars that not everyone value them and knows there worth
+This is a webpage developed by MongoDB with Django to connect them both and it is all about a car dealership for JDM which is about Japan's late 90's cars that not everyone values them and knows there worth ensuring easy navigation between the pages

 the web mainly contains important functionality :
   - List the Cars